 Most of the displaced people in Gaza head south, like us.
 We drive for almost two hours until it becomes dark.
 It is the profound blackness of a place without electric lights.
 We’d been afraid that we wouldn’t reach safety, but thank God we are here.

-Laya says, “Yeah, this is the sea,” while we are praying to God that we’ve reached safety.
+Laya says, “Yeah, this is the sea,” while we are praying to God that were now safe.

-When my four-year-old niece, Sana, sees the sea she says, “I didn’t bring my swimsuit.
+When my 4-year-old niece, Sana, sees the sea she says, “I didn’t bring my swimsuit.
 Oh, how can I swim now?”

 We stopped buying eggs for breakfast because a carton now costs almost $10.
 Luckily, my father bought two sacks of flour when the war first broke out.
 Like all Gazans, he knew he should stock up on food.
 Now, Mom bakes bread twice a day.
 Lunch depends on what the men are able to buy at the markets, usually rice or spaghetti.
 Without electricity, our fridge doesn’t work, so we are making lunch with only the food we can find each day.